Azure/azureml-examples/setup-dsvm/RStudio/README.md

 ## Adding RStudio using an ARM Template

 Azure Custom Script Extensions can also be used in Azure Resource Manager (ARM) templates.
-The example ARM template, arm-ubuntu-dsvm-RStudio.json, creates a new Ubuntu DSVM and runs a Azure Custom Script Extension to add RStudio.
+The example ARM template, arm-ubuntu-dsvm-RStudio.json, creates a new Ubuntu DSVM and runs an Azure Custom Script Extension to add RStudio.
-Please upload the scripts to Azure Storage before using this ARM template, The section in the template adds the Azure Custom Script Extension:
+Please upload the scripts to Azure Storage before using this ARM template.
+This is the section in the template adds the Azure Custom Script Extension:

 ```json
     {